tilk/digitaljs/README.md

 Some ideas for further developing the simulator.

  * RAM/ROM import/export for Verilog format and Intel HEX.
- * Triggers for pausing simulation on certain events.
+ * Scripting language for writing testbenches.
+(Maybe Lua?)
  * Framebuffer element with character/bitmap display.
  * More editing capability: adding and removing blocks, modifying some of blocks' properties.
  * Undo-redo capability.